Helen Kinnear: Royal Commissions

 In 1954, Kinnear was appointed to two Royal Commissions: the Royal Commission for the Criminal Law Relating to Sexual Psychopaths and the Royal Commission Relating to the Defence of Insanity.

 Retirement

 Kinnear retired from her role as a judge in 1961 because of illness and moved back to Port Colborne.
-Kinnear, who never married, lived with her sister Jennie.
+Kinnear, who had never married, lived with her sister Jennie.
 Kinnear died on April 25, 1970, in Port Colborne.

 Legacy

 In 1965, Kinnear was awarded a medallion from the John Howard Society of Ontario for "Distinguished Humanitarian Service".
 The medallion was minted by INCO in her home town of Port Colborne.

 In 1993 Canada Post issued a commemorative stamp to honour Kinnear's achievements.

 Kinnear House

 Kinnear House was Helen Kinnear's residence from 1904 to 1942.
 The house was built by lawyer Louis Kinnear in 1904.

 In 1999, Kinnear House, situated at 232 Clarence Street, Port Colborne, was added to the database of Heritage Port Colborne's Local Architectural Conservation Advisory Committee for the purpose of publicizing Kinnear's residence as a noteworthy local property.